 Understanding Sugar Addiction and Trauma Recovery

-Refined sugar is a pro-inflammatory food product.
-It contributes to and exacerbates inflammation, pain, and depression.
-As we work to resolve trauma, the often forgotten or missing piece is how sugar plays a role in depression, mood, and pain.
+The problem is that refined sugar is a pro-inflammatory food product.
+It contributes to and worsens inflammation, pain, and depression.
+As we work to resolve trauma, the often forgotten or missing piece is how eating sugar plays a role in depression, mood, and pain.

-Giving up refined sugar does not mean we cannot enjoy the sweetness of life and foods; read on to learn why and how to give up sugar.
+If you’ve recognized by now that sugar addiction plays a role in your mental health–whether it’s mood swings, depression, PTSD symptoms, or something else, please keep in mind that giving up refined sugar does not mean you cannot enjoy the sweetness of life and foods; read on to learn why and how to give up sugar.

 Why Not Sugar?